madnerdTRASH/mytube/README.md

 Prerequisite
 ====
--- CURL
+* CURL
 (apt-get install curl)
 That's it!
---Linux
+* Linux
---A smb/nfs file share or an web server where you can access this file
+* A smb/nfs file share or an web server where you can access this file

 Installation
 ====